Corporate Governance in GC Rieber Shipping ASA

 Oslo Børs requires listed companies to publish an annual statement of their policy on corporate governance in accordance with the current Code of Practice.
 The rules on Continuing Obligations of listed companies are available on www.oslobors.no.

-GC Rieber Shipping complies with the current Code of Practice that was issued on 30 October 2014.
+GC Rieber Shipping complies with the current Code of Practice that was issued on 17 October 2018.
 The Code of Practice is available at www.nues.no.
-The company provides a report on its corporate governance principles in its annual report and the information is available at www.gcrieber-shipping.com.
-The company follows the Code of Practice and any deviations are explained in the report.
+The Company provides a report on its corporate governance principles in its annual report and the information is available at www.gcrieber-shipping.com.
+The Company follows the Code of Practice and any deviations are explained in the report.

 Basic corporate values, ethical guidelines and social responsibility

-Ethical guidelines, basic corporate values and guidelines for corporate social responsibility have been established for the GC Rieber Group and GC Rieber Shipping follows the group’s guidelines in this connection.
+Ethical guidelines, basic corporate values and guidelines for corporate social responsibility have been established for the GC Rieber group, and GC Rieber Shipping follows the group’s guidelines.

 The guidelines provide general principles for business practice and personal behaviour and are intended to form a platform for the attitudes and basic vision that should permeate the culture in the GC Rieber group, and how these relate to the value creation by the Company.

 GC Rieber Shipping works continuously with improvements in environment, anti-corruption and social responsibility in general.
-More detailed information relating to the company and the group’s vision, strategy, values and principles is available at www.gcrieber.no and www.gcrieber-shipping.com.
+More detailed information relating to the Company’s and the GC Rieber group’s vision, strategy, values and principles is available at www.gcrieber-shipping.com and www.gcrieber.no.

-As at 31 December 2016, the company’s book equity was MNOK 1,326.6, which is equivalent to 48.0 percent of the total assets.
-The board of directors has a policy to have above 35 percent equity at any time, but this will vary from time to time due to market circumstances.
-The board of directors considers the equity-share as at 31 December 2016 to be acceptable.
-The company’s need for financial soundness and liquidity should be adapted to its objectives, strategy and risk profile.
+As at 31 December 2018, the Company’s book equity was NOK 1,711.1 million, which is equivalent to 57.5% of the total assets.
+The Board of Directors has a policy to have above 35% equity at any time, but the actual equity ratio will vary from time to time due to market circumstances.
+The Board of Directors considers the equity ratio as at 31 December 2018 to be acceptable.
+The Company’s need for financial soundness and liquidity should be adapted to its objectives, strategy and risk profile.

-One of the aims of the company is to pay an annual dividend and to offer the shareholders a steady and competitive return on invested capital through dividends and share price appreciation.
-In assessing proposed dividend, the board of directors will review the company’s dividend capacity, capital structure and financial strength for further growth.
-No dividend was paid for 2015, and the board of directors proposes to the general meeting that no dividend will be paid for 2016.
-This is based on the challenging market conditions and the need to preserve the company’s equity.
+No dividend was paid for 2017, and the Board of Directors proposes to the general meeting that no dividend will be paid for 2018.
+This is based on the challenging market conditions and the need to preserve the Company’s equity.

-Authorisations granted to the board of directors to increase the company’s share capital shall normally be restricted to specific purposes.
+Authorisations granted to the Board of Directors to increase the Company’s share capital shall normally be restricted to specific purposes.
 In 2018 the Company conducted two share capital increases, see note 12 to the consolidated accounts for further details.
-As at 31 December 2016, there were no such authorisations granted to the Board of Directors.
+As at 31.12.2018 there were no such authorisations granted to the Board of Directors.

 Purchase of own shares

 The general meeting may grant the Board of Directors a mandate to purchase up to 10 percent of own shares.
-As at 31 December 2016, there was no such mandate to the board of directors regarding purchase of own shares.
+As at 31 December 2018, there was no such mandate to the Board of Directors regarding purchase of own shares.